Protect Workers and Prevent Workplace Injuries with Machine Guarding Safety

 When hazards overlap, training should match the environment:

-In those cases, confined space training may be a better fit than a general overview — and if employees operate forklifts (powered industrial trucks), OSHA requires operator training and evaluation.
+In those cases, confined space training may be a better fit than a general overview — and if employees operate forklifts (powered industrial trucks), OSHA requires operator training and evaluation, whether using an internal combustion forklift or a battery-powered one.

 Our compliance programs make it easy to keep your employees trained and up-to-date with compliance and safety regulations.